shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 7, you learn how to conjure shields.
 You gain the following Bond Affinity option:

--   Shield-Formed: Conjure this spell cast into a shield you remember and equip it, if the spell can target one or more creatures.
+-   Shield-Formed: 1 Spell Point.
+Conjure this spell cast into a shield you remember and equip it, if the spell can target one or more creatures.

 A Shield-Formed spell counts as a Formed spell and follows the same rules as outlined in your Spell Conjuration feature, but with the special abilities outlined below.